apache/shiro-site/permissions.md

 <a name="Permissions-SimpleUsage"></a>
 ###Simple Usage

-Let's you want to protect access to your company's printers such that some people can print to particular printers, while others can query what jobs are currently in the queue.
+Let's say you want to protect access to your company's printers such that some people can print to particular printers, while others can query what jobs are currently in the queue.

-An extremely simple approach would be to use grant the user a "queryPrinter" permission.
+An extremely simple approach would be to grant the user a "queryPrinter" permission.
 Then you could check to see if the user has the queryPrinter permission by calling:

 ``` java
 subject.isPermitted("queryPrinter")